benpastel/benpastel.github.io/_posts/2025-04-15-code-review.md

+---
+layout: post
-# A Philosophy of Code Review
+title: A Philosophy of Code Review
+---
 I used to review code by hunting for flaws, and suggesting how to fix them.
 Then I'd block the PR until I reviewed the fixes.

 I was proud of my code reviews because I caught bugs and offered solid improvements.
 But for reasons I didn't really understand, I kept triggering defensive reactions, and people avoided tagging me as a reviewer.

 This is how I learned what an effective review culture feels like, and a few ideas on how to get there.
-If you don't care for stories, jump to my arguments at [Comment for Understanding](#1.-comment-for-understanding), [Block Sparingly](#2.-block-sparingly), [Talk Early](#3.-talk-early).
+If you don't care for stories, jump to my arguments at [Comment for Understanding](#1-comment-for-understanding), [Block Sparingly](#2-block-sparingly), [Talk Early](#3-talk-early).

 ## Before
 A while back, I reviewed a junior engineer's code adding a new search endpoint with limit and offset parameters.
 I searched for a bug: is the result ordering consistent?
 Ah, the query has no ORDER BY.
 Flag the bug and suggest a fix: "You need an ORDER BY here so the limit+offset is consistent."
 Block until changed.